A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Discussion

 Simulation studies further validated the proposed framework across a range of realistic experimental conditions.
 For two latent classes, item discriminations and threshold parameters were estimated with low RMSE, and DIF parameters exhibited a strong recovery pattern: near-zero error for invariant items and increased RMSE only for those generated with DIF.
 Respondent classification was highly accurate, approaching oracle performance.
 The method showed strong DIF detection performance with low false-positive rates.
 The three-class experiments revealed the expected increase in difficulty, yet classification accuracy, structural parameter recovery, and item allocation were all robust, improving steadily with number of items and sample size.

-Several limitations should be considered for future work.
-First, the present implementation assumes a unidimensional latent trait.
+Several limitations should be considered for future work. {First, the framework represents heterogeneity using a finite number of latent classes.
+This provides a flexible discrete approximation to population heterogeneity, but if the underlying heterogeneity is continuous, the estimated classes may be better understood as a parsimonious summary of response variation rather than as distinct subgroups.
+Appendix~\ref{app:class-number-sensitivity} provides a sensitivity analysis examining the effect of misspecifying the number of latent classes.
+In the setting considered, BIC favoured the correctly specified two-class model; underfitting prevented recovery of the latent DIF structure, whereas moderate overfitting gave similar classification performance but increased false positive DIF selections.} Second, the present implementation assumes a unidimensional latent trait.
 Extensions to multidimensional structures would allow modelling of more complex psychological constructs but require careful identifiability analysis and more demanding computation.
-Second, the proportional-odds structure assumes threshold shifts are class-invariant, while DIF enters only through location and slope modifications.
-Allowing class-specific thresholds may capture a broader range of response behaviour but would substantially increase parameter dimensionality and inference complexity.
-Third, selection and inference for DIF parameters rely on post-penalisation refitting with a fixed sparsity pattern; developing selective-inference procedures or debiased estimators for directly penalised models would be a valuable contribution.
-Finally, integrating auxiliary covariates directly into the latent-class membership model may improve interpretability and support explanatory analysis, rather than post-hoc association testing.
+Third, the proportional-odds structure assumes threshold shifts are class-invariant, while DIF enters only through location and slope modifications.
+Allowing class-specific thresholds may capture a broader range of response behaviour but would substantially increase parameter dimensionality and inference complexity. {If the proportional-odds assumption is violated, item-level misfit may be partly absorbed by the latent classes or by the penalised DIF effects}. {Fourth, this paper focuses on estimation and model selection rather than inference.
+Although the confirmatory refit removes shrinkage bias, it does not provide valid post-selection standard errors because it conditions on the active DIF structure selected by the penalised estimator.
+Developing selective-inference, bootstrap, or debiased-estimation procedures for this setting is therefore an important direction for future work.} Finally, integrating auxiliary covariates directly into the latent-class membership model may improve interpretability and would be consistent with explanatory analysis, rather than post-hoc association testing.

 Despite these challenges, the results indicate that the proposed approach provides a flexible framework for assessing measurement invariance in ordinal survey instruments when comparison groups are unknown.
 The method scales to realistic item sets, recovers latent structure with good precision, and identifies non-invariant items with high accuracy.
 We anticipate that this framework will be useful in domains where population heterogeneity is expected but difficult to formalise a priori.